jyh1/mmaclone/README.md

   stack build
   stack exec mmaclone-exe
 ```
+Prebulid binary files are available on the [release page](https://github.com/jyh1/mmaclone/releases)

 ## Features
 This interpreter is intended to mimic every exact detail of `Mathematica`, including but not limited to its syntax, semantic,